Guide to Buying a Condo: 8 Things to Do

 • Privacy.
 Condos are shared residences with communal space.
 If buyers value privacy and their own outdoor space, a condo might not be a good fit.

 • Building rules.
-Condo boards dictate how a building is run, including if units can be rented, exterior colors, and allowance of pets.
+Condo boards dictate how a building is run, including if units can be rented, what colors can be used on exteriors, and whether pets are allowed.

 • HOA fees.
 Since maintaining the building is a collective responsibility, condo owners pay monthly or quarterly fees to the HOA.
 The fees are likely to rise every year.
 A sizable special assessment may be charged for major repairs.